-Welcome to another tutorial, and in this blog post, we’re going to be looking at some techniques for panning instruments and vocals in a mix.
+Welcome to another tutorial, and in this blog post, we’re going to be looking at some techniques for panning audio in a mix.

 Honestly, I’ve never felt the need to create a tutorial about this subject but it seems like a lot of people get confused when it comes to panning.